Board of Directors

 In addition to his responsibilities as Medical Director for CMCQ and KL, Dr. WIlkens is a skilled surgeon, provides surgical services during week-long MATH surgical missions to Dame-Marie, provides surgical services one day a week at Hôpital Communautaire de Bon Repos in Port-au-Prince; teaches at Université Lumière bringing knowledge, inspiration and experience to the next generation of medical personnel; and works daily to reduce the vulnerability of populations and influence the country’s health indicators by participating in prevention, caring for the sick, and making health promotion a reality in community life.

 Dr. WIlkens received his medical degree from Faculty of Medicine and Health Sciences of the Université Lumiére, completed an internship and residency at Hôpital Justinien, and received his surgical training at Brooklyn Hospital Center.
 Through a partnership between the University of Montreal and Faculty of Medicine and Pharmacy, he completed a Master’s degree in Health Services Management.

-He is married to Sherly Pateau, a pediatrician, and they live in Croix-des-Bouquet with their 10 year-old daughter, Lilia.
+He is married to Sherly Pateau, a pediatrician, and they have a daughter, Lilia.
+They recently moved from their home in Croix-des-Bouquets to Marlique and residing at the hospital.